 In Judges 6, Gideon required not one or two but three signs before he could believe what he heard was really trustworthy.
 First he required an angel to perform a sign on a pile of meat and bread, igniting it on top of a rock.
 Then he required a wet fleece surrounded by dry ground, followed by a dry fleece surrounded by wet ground.
 According to the Bible, Yahweh thrice acquiesced.

-In 1 Kings 18, Elijah put on a show in front of 850 prophets of Baal and Asherah, provoking Yahweh to send fire from the sky to consume a slaughtered bull.
+1 Kings 18, Elijah put on a show in front of 850 prophets of Baal and Asherah, provoking Yahweh to send fire from the sky to consume a slaughtered bull.
 This was quite a grand spectacle, and it served the very same purpose for which skeptics today demand some sort of verification of the claims of theism in general, and Christianity in particular.
 I would also like to point out that Elijah mocked his opponents’ beliefs (and their gods) with relish, ridiculing them with delight.
 Most Christians I know thoroughly enjoy that part of the story, but then become indignant when the same thing is done towards their belief system.
 Suddenly it’s in poor taste to mock someone else’s beliefs.
-But I digress.
-The Old Testament isn’t the only place where Yahweh performed signs and wonders to prove himself…In the New Testament, he placed a moving star in the sky to guide men from the far east to the Messiah in Bethlehem.
-As a grown man, Jesus’ very first miracle was, quite literally, a party trick.
-They had run out of wine at a wedding, so he turned more than a hundred gallons of water into wine in order to keep the party going.
-John’s gospel reports:
+But I digress…

 After the ministry of Jesus concluded, the book of Acts speaks of numerous signs and wonders being performed by the followers of Jesus in order to establish the credibility of their claims.
-Finally, Paul continues this tradition by claiming that wherever he went, he performed the “marks of a true apostle, including signs, wonders and miracles” in order to validate his work and his message (see 2 Cor 12:12; see also Acts 14:3 and Romans 15:18-19).
+And then Paul continues this trend by claiming that wherever he went, he performed the “marks of a true apostle, including signs, wonders and miracles” (2 Cor 12:12; see also Acts 14:3 and Romans 15:18-19) in order to validate his work and his message.

 So we see that the biblical version of God is not above performing tricks to validate himself and his claims.
-That is why I find it unpersuasive when a well-meaning Christian friend tells me I can’t ask for some kind of verification of the existence of this deity, or when he insinuates that something is wrong with me for ever having demanded such things.
+That is why I find it unpersuasive when a well-meaning Christian friend tells me I can’t ask for some kind of verification of the existence of this deity, or when he insinuates that something is wrong with me for demanding such things.
 I just don’t buy that.
-Either I am to believe that this deity can and does supply such validations, or I am not.
+Either I am to believe that your deity can and does supply such validations, or I am not.
 You can’t have it both ways.